chrismacdonaldw/haier-remote/README.md

-# haier-remote
+# haier_remote

-A Flutter app that will hopefully be able to communicate with a specific Haier TV (for my sister)
+This is a project that uses Haier TV Configuration #27 to communicate with a Haier TV model via Infrared Blaster.